 Additionally, fans (depending upon the type, design, and features) can keep the air in a room continuously circulating which will prevent heat from building up.

-Because of how they work, fans have to be pointed at the surfaces you want to cool (like you!) to be effective.
-They also will need to run continuously to do so.
+Because of how they work, fans have to be pointed at the surfaces you want to cool in order to work well.
+They also will need to run continuously.

-Once they’re shut off, the cooling effect will be absent since there’s nothing to transfer heat away from you.
+Once they’re shut off, the cooling effect stops since there’s nothing to transfer heat away from you.

 Recommended fans for cooling

-Tower fans are a unique style of cooling fan.
-Because of their tall design they’re good cooling fans and provide a nice “wall” of soothing air in a room.
+Tower fans are a unique kind of cooling fan.
+Because of their tall design, they’re good cooling fans and offer a nice “wall” of soothing air in a room.
 Most use an oscillating feature to cover a very large area with circulating air for optimal cooling.
-Many also provide additional advanced features that more basic fans don’t.
+Many also provide more advanced features that simpler models don’t.

 For home cooling purposes, I recommend a tower fan.
-The’re especially well-suited for cooling you and your room because of their design.
+They’re especially well-suited for cooling you and your room because of their design.

-Unlike traditional fans, they have a rotary fan blade design which has a very tall shape.
+Unlike traditional fans, they have a rotary fan blade design that has a very tall shape.
 When running they produce a very tall vertical area of air that’s great for cooling.

-Additionally, most feature oscillation movement which allows them to blow a wide area of air within a room.
-Unlike standard circular or pedestal fans they’re often much better suited for keeping you comfortable.
+Additionally, most feature a side-to-side oscillation movement mode which allows them to blow a wide area of air within a room.
+Unlike standard circular or pedestal fans, they’re often better suited for keeping you comfortable.